Hanalei, Hawaii: Hawaiian Royalty

 Hanalei, located on the island of Kauai, was a frequent destination for members of the Royal Hawaiian family during the 19th century.
 Notably, King Kamehameha II embarked on a 42-day voyage to Kauai in 1821.
 Later, King Kamehameha III visited Hanalei in 1852.
 Subsequent visits were made by King Kamehameha IV, who traveled to Hanalei in 1856 accompanied by Queen Emma and again with their young son, Prince Albert.
 These royal visits inspired Robert Crichton Wyllie, the owner of a local plantation, to name his estate Princeville in honor of the young prince.

 In 1867, Princess Ruth Ke’elikolani visited Hanalei, where she picnicked on the Hanalei River accompanied by her two poodles.
 Seven years later, in 1874, King Kalakaua also visited Hanalei Bay, receiving a ceremonial welcome that included a 21-gun salute.
 This salute was uniquely executed using cannons improvised from Ohia Lehua trees.

 Imperial Russia

 In the early 19th century Russians were present here.
-In 1815 the German physician and agent of the Russian-American Company Georg Anton Schäffer came to the Hawaiian Islands to retrieve goods seized by Kaumualiʻi, chief of Kauai island.
+In 1815 the German physician and agent of the Russian-American Company Georg Anton Schäffer came to the Hawaiian Islands to retrieve goods seized by Kaumualiʻi, chief of Kauaʻi island.
 On arrival he became involved with internal Hawaiian politics, and Kaumualiʻi planned and manipulated to reclaim Kauai from Kamehameha I with the Russian Empire's help.
 Kaumualiʻi signed a "treaty" granting Tsar Alexander I protectorate over Kauai.
 In 1817, Fort Elizabeth, near the Waimea River, and two other Russian forts near Hanalei were briefly part of tsarist Russian America.